10 Best Suburbs in Sydney Where British Expats Live

 There’s no denying it’s rare to walk down the street in Sydney without hearing a fellow British accent.
 If you’re wondering where British expats live in Sydney, we’ve compiled this awesome post featuring our favourite British bloggers who all live right here in the city.

-Surely we’ve all had same thoughts that moving to Australia obviously meant living next to the beach, right?
+Surely we’ve all had same thoughts about moving to Australia obviously means living next to the beach, right?
 Well, I’m afraid to say that living by the beach in the heart of Sydney isn’t cheap at all.

 Although a lot of people move to the iconic suburbs of Manly and Bondi when they first arrive, because, well, who wouldn’t?
 Unfortunately competition is high so expect to fork out a lot to get a decent apartment.
 Bondi Junction however is incredibly popular with Irish expats and is a bit more affordable rather than living right on Bondi Beach.

-In this post, we’ll show you where 10 British expat bloggers live in Sydney and their thoughts on moving to one of the best cities in the world!
+In this post, we’ll show you where the best suburbs in Sydney according to 10 British expats, and their thoughts on moving to some of the safest suburbs in Sydney.
 Hopefully it might help you choose the right suburb when you move over too.

-Here’s a map of where the following British bloggers live in Sydney.
+Here’s a map of where the best suburbs in Sydney where the following expats live in Sydney.

 1. Sally from The Fit Foodie